THAI PEANUT CHICKEN & NOODLES

 Did you know?
 Brown rice noodles qualify as a low-glycemic food, meaning, they have a lower impact on blood sugar levels.
 Studies show a low-GI diet may help with weight loss and blood sugar levels, and could lower the risk for heart disease and type 2 diabetes. (source)

 It all starts with the chicken!
 I always choose chicken raised with “no antibiotics ever” meaning the birds were kept in sanitary conditions apart from diseased birds (hence, no need for antibiotics).
-The label “organic” requires the birds have access to the outdoors, and be fed organic, vegetarian feed (versus other chicken parts).
+The label “organic” requires the birds have access to the outdoors, and be fed organic, vegetarian feed.
 The label “all natural” just means that the end product contains no artificial additives and is minimally processed.
 It doesn’t guarantee the quality of the meat itself or that the birds were raised in a humane environment.

-I’ve also mentioned how I marinate my chicken in baking soda (at least for Asian stir-fry dishes) because it helps tenderize the meat.
-A little reduced sodium soy sauce adds flavor – you can also use gluten-free soy sauce or coconut aminos for Paleo.
-If you’re making this Paleo, you’ll also want to substitute cashew butter and dry-roasted cashews for the peanut butter and dry-roasted peanuts.
+I like to marinate my chicken in baking soda (at least for Asian stir-fry dishes) because it helps tenderize the meat.
+A little bit of gluten free soy sauce adds flavor too!

 Tips for perfect stir-fry:

-1. Cut meat into very thin bite-sized pieces or strips, about a quarter inch thick.
+1. Cut meat into very thin bite-sized pieces or strips, about an eighth of an inch thick.
 This ensures quick, even cooking and tender bites.

-2. Marinate meat in baking soda for 10 minutes to tenderize, about 1 teaspoon per pound of meat, then rinse.
+2. Marinate meat in baking soda for 10 minutes to tenderize, about 1/2 teaspoon per pound of meat, then rinse (optional).
 This makes such a difference!

 3. Have your veggies and sauce ready to go before you start cooking.
 Stir-fries come together fast and you don’t want things to overcook while you’re cutting up veggies or measuring out sauce ingredients.